-Before to start a project, you need to focus on the big picture and think about what you are going to do as much as possible.
+Poor preparation is one of the most important reasons for project failure.
+Before starting a project, you need to focus on the big picture and think about what you are going to do as much as possible.
 Otherwise, you will find yourself and your project team in big trouble when the project starts.
 You need to comprehend what the end product looks like at the beginning.

 Assembling a meeting with the key project stakeholders will help you to understand their expectations regarding the quality of the end product.
 This will provide you an insight regarding where to start.

 3. Poor Document Control

 If you want to understand resasons why do projects fail, you should take a look at key project documents.
 Document control ensures important project data is protected and indexed.
 This helps to reduce errors and mistakes during the life cycle of the project.
 A well-established document control system allows the project team to access past records quickly when needed.
 Note that historical data is often used for dispute resolution between the parties.